The System of Systems

 This program is often called a "system of systems”.
 What does that mean?

-"It is referred to as a 'system of systems' because FCAS-Tempest is composed of a main platform (i.e. the fighter) and a fleet of other airborne systems (called Adjuncts, including unmanned aircraft), on land and at sea, which communicate with each other in real time thanks to a network based on a dedicated cloud architecture, artificial intelligence (AI) and powerful next-generation datalinks.
+"It is referred to as a 'system of systems' because GCAP is made up of a main platform (i.e. the fighter) and a fleet of other airborne systems (called Adjuncts, including unmanned aircraft), on land and at sea, which communicate with each other in real time thanks to a network based on a dedicated cloud architecture, artificial intelligence (AI) and powerful next-generation datalinks.
 In fact, when talking about the evolution of the operational scenario, one of the key elements to take into consideration is the ability to obtain information in real time and with the widest possible range.
 This allows quick decisions, possibly securing an advantage over the enemy, i.e. what is known as ‘decision superiority’.
 So, the main platform itself will have highly innovative features compared to previous generations in terms of weapon systems, low observability, and flight performance (maneuverability, power, speed).
 Technological and digital innovation, which likewise will be an advantage for better collaboration nationally and internationally among different industrial entities, fostering faster development that is less costly in economic terms and more effective in terms of performance.
-It is important to stress that the FCAS Tempest-related effort is not the only one currently underway in the development of sixth-generation weapon systems: the United States, a consortium between Germany, France, and Spain, just like Russia or Japan are all pursuing similar projects”.
+It is important to stress that the GCAP-related effort is not the only one currently underway in the development of sixth-generation weapon systems: the United States, a consortium between Germany, France, and Spain, just like Russia or Japan are all pursuing similar projects”.

 "We have to imagine an even more high-performance propulsion system than that of the Eurofighter Typhoon, capable of providing more electrical power and dissipating heat without leaving traces detectable by enemy radar"